WhySoShy/AutoMorph/IncrementialMapper/README.md

 - [ ] Raise warning if there is no parameterless constructor
 - [ ] Raise warning if multiple mappers has been marked on the same source class, if no key has been added.
 > This can be done with generic attributes.
-- [ ] Raise warning on attributes, if a class is not marked as partial but they are trying to include a partial method.
+- [ ] Raise warning on attributes, if a class is not marked as partial, but they are trying to include a partial method.

+### Generator Todo:
+- [X] Switch ModifierKind from Array to List, ReadonlyList or HashSet.
+- [ ] Add support for Dictionaries
+- [ ] Add support for parameter filled constructors

 ### Generator Ideas:
 - [ ] Allow users to pass interfaces or classes, that will be used on generic mappers.